Get PreApproved for Home Loan 2026 Tips & Tricks

-i think that the biggest fear that most first-time homebuyers have is trying to figure out whether or not they're even qualify for a home in the first place and the entire process really starts with getting pre-approved for a mortgage so on i've partnered up with my friends over at money under 30 to give you guys the absolute best tips and tricks that i've got to make sure that you guys can get pre-approved to buy your first home this year
+I think that the biggest fear that most first-time homebuyers have is trying to figure out whether or not they're even qualified for a home in the first place and the entire process really starts with getting pre-approved for a mortgage.
+I've partnered up with my friends over at Money Under 30 to give you the absolute best tips and tricks that I've got to make sure that you can get pre-approved to buy your first home this year.

 Why Pre-Approval Is the First Step for First-Time Homebuyers